codingben/box2d-netstandard/README.md

 Original C++ Box2D is developed by Erin Catto, under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

 [^1] .net standard 2.0 lacks System.MathF which is a dependency.
 System.Numerics.Vectors is not part of .net standard 2.0, but it is available as a Nuget package.
 There is a discussion [here](https://github.com/dotnet/runtime/issues/20113) about including System.MathF in System.Runtime.Extensions but it was decided not to do so.
+We also use stackalloc, Span<T>, System.HashCode, Math.Clamp and range expressions, which are not supported in .net standard 2.0.